 - What am I selling?
 Not just the product, but the experience that you will be giving your client.
 Think of the emotion that you are selling.

 - Who am I trying to attract?
 What does my customer want to see?

 When you have answered all of the above questions, you will be able to create content that has purpose and intent.

 Step #3 – Get everything organised in advance

-Take a look at your calendar.
-If you know you need to plan for 30 posts, and you have 10 categories, then you need three posts per category.
-It is also worth looking at your appointments calendar as you may want to plan some posts around forthcoming events (ie: I was on my way to San Diego for a social media conference and I should have planned content for Instagram around this trip).
+It's time to think things through, for example, if you know you need to plan for 30 posts, and you have 10 categories, then you need three posts per category.
+It is also worth looking at your appointments calendar as you may want to plan some posts around forthcoming events.

 Step #4 – Prepare your Camera

 It sounds silly, but there are a few basic things to remember, especially if you're using your iPhone!

 - Do you have enough memory in your camera / iPhone?

 - Is the lens clean?
 (It is now a habit of ours to wipe the lens clean before taking any footage or photos.)